-(OBE, DSc Hon, FRCSEd Hon)
+OBE, DSc Hon, FRCSEd Hon

 Changing Faces – Chief Executive

-Before setting up Changing Faces in 1992, James worked as a health economist in public health in the NHS in the ‘70s, and established a dairy farming business and taught A level economics in Guernsey in the 1980s.
+Before setting up Changing Faces in 1992, James worked as a health economist in public health in the NHS in the 1970s, and established a dairy farming business in Guernsey and taught A level economics at The Ladies' College in the 1980s.

 He writes and presents widely on disfigurement, disability, inclusion and social entrepreneurship in the UK and internationally.
 In November 2009, for example, he was a guest newsreader for a week on national TV (Channel Five News), an appearance designed to foster acceptance and inclusion of people with disfigurements in society.

-He won a number of national awards such as in March 2010, the Third Sector award for Most Admired Charity Chief Executive 2010 following his nomination by Dame Mary Marsh, Director of the Clore Social Leadership Programme.
+He has won a number of national awards such as in March 2010, the Third Sector award for Most Admired Charity Chief Executive 2010 following his nomination by Dame Mary Marsh, Director of the Clore Social Leadership Programme.
 He also won The Beacon Prize for Leadership in 2010, and Lifetime Achievement Awards from the Directory of Social Change, the National Diversity Awards and the Employers’ Forum on Disability.